 So Should You Quit Your Job to Freelance?

-There’s no clear-cut answer to whether or not you should leave your job to become a freelancer.
+Sorry, there’s no clear-cut answer to whether or not you should quit your job to become a freelancer.
 You need to spend some time considering if it’s the right direction for you.
 Many have tried freelancing, some succeed.
-Others soon figure out a different 9 to 5 was what they needed after all.
+Others soon figure out a different 9 to 5 meets their need for passion and profit, and was what they needed after all.

 Have a money question you’d like answered?
 Submit it here.